kalybprince/Informational-Monism-Tech-Specs/README.md

 - **Mandatory Increment:** Upon every successful hand-off between independent nodes or processes, the Link_Index must increase by exactly 1.

-- **Index Integrity:** Any attempt to "reset," "lunder," or "roll back" the Link Index results in immediate packet invalidation.
+- **Index Integrity:** Any attempt to "reset," "launder," or "roll back" the Link Index results in immediate packet invalidation.

 ### 3. Substrate-Agnostic Verification